dropecho/unity_animation_importer/README.md

 You can then later, click the button in the project settings menu to re-apply all settings to the animations that have been imported / fall under the path chosen.

+The "base avatar" is a animation that is used for the avatar for all other animations in the given path, I would recommend downloading the t-pose from mixamo and using that in the root of the chosen path dir.

 ![image](https://user-images.githubusercontent.com/316782/137644122-a2580c57-d77b-429c-8068-39705e61ca36.png)